EngineerBetter/engineerbetter-hugo/content/blog/debugging-your-development-process.md

 draft: true
 ---

 By debugging your development process as well as your technology, you can deliver features into production more quickly, safely and often.
 By performance-tuning your organisation, you can be more productive without having to increase headcount.
-In this post we'll explain the **Development Reality Check service that EngineerBetter offers**, and how it can help you to achieve better outcomes.
+In this post we'll explain how you can debug your development process by using (or copying!) the **Development Reality Check service that EngineerBetter offers**, and how it can help you to achieve better outcomes.

 Over the course of this post, we'll talk about some of the tools we use from [Liberating Structures](http://www.liberatingstructures.com/) and [Systems Thinking](https://en.wikipedia.org/wiki/Systems_theory), and give examples from customer case studies.